Amy J. Gray

 Amy leads the CMTA with more than two decades of extensive fundraising and management experience.
 Her expertise in fundraising, staff development, financial and operational management, strategic planning and community engagement have been shaped by her roles working with three national voluntary health organizations.

-Since taking over as CEO in May of 2017, the CMTA has grown substantially under Amy’s leadership.
+The CMTA has grown substantially since Amy took over as CEO in May 2017.
 She has worked closely with the board of directors and key stakeholders to establish aggressive fundraising efforts to support new research initiatives and community programs.
 Under her leadership, the organization has expanded its Strategy to Accelerate Research and Center of Excellence Network, launched Patients as Partners in Research, gone through a rebranding effort and the launch of a new website.
 In addition, the Foundation earned a 4-star charity rating from Charity Navigator and a Platinum Seal of Transparency from GuideStar.

 Amy plays an important role both nationally and internationally advocating for the CMT community.
 She serves as the appointed CMT patient advocacy leader on the NIH’s Rare Disease Consortium Research Network steering committee, and she is a committee member of TREAT-Neuromuscular Disease International Consortium.
 In addition, she has been asked to speak at conferences such as Global Genes, the World Orphan Drug Conference and Launch Bio on the CMTA’s Strategy to Accelerate Research and the importance of patient engagement in the drug development process.